openharmony/docs/en/application-dev/application-models/js-ui-widget-development.md

   }
   ```

-- Receive the router event and obtain parameters in UIAbility.
+- Receive the router event in UIAbility and obtain parameters.

   ```ts